Society for the Advancement of Judaism

-The Society for the Advancement of Judaism, also known as SAJ, is a Reconstructionist synagogue and Jewish organization in New York City, on Manhattan's Upper West Side.
-Founded in 1922 by Mordecai M. Kaplan, the rabbi who founded Reconstructionist Judaism, the synagogue is affiliated with the Reconstructionist movement.
+The Society for the Advancement of Judaism, also known as SAJ, is an American Reconstructionist synagogue and Jewish organization in New York City, on Manhattan's Upper West Side.
+Founded in 1922 by Mordecai M. Kaplan, the rabbi who founded Reconstructionist Judaism, the synagogue is affiliated with the movement.

 The current rabbi is Lauren Grabelle Herrmann, who succeeded Michael Strassfeld on July 1, 2015.